 This campground is located 25 miles to the east of Grand Canyon Village and does not include RV hook-ups.
 It operates on a first come, first serve basis, and is closed during the wintertime.

-For more information regarding campgrounds and how to make a reservation, check out THIS link.
+For more information regarding campgrounds and how to make a reservation, check out this link.

 A fan favorite (especially for kids) is to enter the Grand Canyon in style on the Grand Canyon Railway.
 The train departs from Williams, Arizona and arrives at the Grand Canyon Village in approximately 2 hours and 15 minutes.
 The journey includes on-board entertainment, cowboys, and a mock train robbery that’ll make you feel you’ve taken a step back into the Wild West.
 You can find more information on the railway here.